privacy-scaling-explorations/zkevm-circuits/testool/README.md

    - `<timestamp>-<git_commit>.csv` with the raw results of the execution
 - The HTML file also contains the diff with the previous result.
 The previous result file is the more recent csv file with different commit from the current one

+NOTE: if you do not execute with `--report` the tool will exit the process with `1` if there is any test that is not working.

 ### Manually executing the tests

 Usually we have to debug and run the tests manually to check if everything works ok.
 We provide a set of command line parameters to help tis.